hrmuwanika/odoo/README.md

 # Installation Script for Odoo Open Source

-This script is based on the install script from André Schenkels (https://github.com/aschenkels-ictstudio/openerp-install-scripts) but goes a bit further and has been improved.
-This script will also give you the ability to define an xmlrpc_port in the .conf file that is generated under /etc/
-This script can be safely used in a multi-odoo code base server because the default Odoo port is changed BEFORE the Odoo is started.
+This script will also give you the ability to define an xmlrpc_port in the .conf file that is generated under /etc/ This script can be safely used in a multi-odoo code base server because the default Odoo port is changed BEFORE the Odoo is started.

 ## Installing Nginx